360macky/bot/README.md

 A funny Twitter bot that generates descriptions of a person every day.
 The bot uses the [GPT-4 model](https://openai.com/product/gpt-4) to generate the descriptions with [Tweepy](https://www.tweepy.org/) to post on Twitter.

+It uses Tweepy cursor to get bot mentions, and then it uses the [GPT-4 model](https://openai.com/product/gpt-4) to generate the descriptions.

 It also sends a notification to my WhatsApp number using [Twilio](https://www.twilio.com/), whenever the bot performs a tweet.

 The purpose of this bot is to have fun, learn about Twitter API and perform some experiments with OpenAI GPT-4.